Yarprogress/sv_test/New SV Folder/SV Note with table.md

 after table text

-one more string from web
+one more string from web +fix